 We loved the scene at Macakizi!

-If you’re looking for a sophisticated boutique hotel in Bodrum on the beach, check out the Macakizi hotel.
+If you’re looking for a sophisticated boutique hotel on the beach in Bodrum, Turkey, check out the Macakizi hotel.

 Located near the pretty village of Turkbuku on the Bodrum Peninsula, the hotel is about a 45-minute drive from Bodrum town (easily accessible by dolmus, the small public vans used to ferry people around).